Colex317/home_sales/README.md

 6. Check if the temporary table is cached.

 7. Use the cached data to run the last query (which calculates the average price of a home per "view" rating with an average home price greater than or equal to $350,000).
-Determine the runtime and compare it to the uncached runtime.
+   **Determine the runtime and compare it to the uncached runtime.**

 8. Partition by the `"date_built"` field on the formatted parquet home sales data.

 9. Create a temporary table for the parquet data.

 10. Run the last query (which calculates the average price of a home per "view" rating with an average home price greater than or equal to $350,000).
-Determine the runtime and compare it to the uncached runtime.
+    **Determine the runtime and compare it to the uncached runtime.**

 11. Uncache the home_sales temporary table.

 12. Verify that the home_sales temporary table is uncached using PySpark.

-13. Download the `Home_Sales.ipynb` file and upload it to the GitHub repository.

 ## Use SparkSQL to answer the following: